cSxrpent/auth-server/README.md

 ## PayPal Setup

+### Sandbox (Testing)
 1. Create a PayPal Business account
 2. Go to [PayPal Developer Dashboard](https://developer.paypal.com/)
-3. Create an app and get Client ID/Secret
+3. Create an app in "Sandbox" mode
-4. Use sandbox mode for testing, live for production
+4. Get Client ID/Secret from the sandbox app
+5. Set `PAYPAL_MODE=sandbox`

+### Live (Production)
+1. In the same PayPal Developer Dashboard
+2. Go to your app and switch to "Live" mode
+3. Get the LIVE Client ID/Secret (different from sandbox!)
+4. Set `PAYPAL_MODE=live`

+⚠️ **Important**: Sandbox and Live credentials are different!
+Make sure to use the correct ones for your mode.

 ## Email Setup (Gmail)